rishabh11336/Blackcoffer-Data-Extraction-and-NLP/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies listed in the [Dependencies](#dependencies) section.
-3. Run the Python program to extract data and perform analysis as per the provided instructions.
+3. Run the Python program or notebook file to extract data and perform analysis.

 ## Dependencies

 This project relies on the following Python libraries and tools:

 - BeautifulSoup
-- Selenium
 - NLTK (Natural Language Toolkit)
 - ![Other](https://github.com/rishabh11336/Blackcoffer-Data-Extraction-and-NLP/blob/main/requirements.txt)